MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 15. On the Enter Information for MIM Password Portals page, leave checkboxes empty and continue.
 Click **Next** to continue the installation.

 16. After installation completes, the server will reboot.
-17. If you chose to install SharePoint, then verify that the MIM Portal is active and enable users to view their own object resource in MIM.

 ## Set up management policy rule from PowerShell